How to Make a Complaint

 When would I make a complaint?

 In the event that you are not entirely satisfied with the conduct or service provided by a regulated financial services business operating in the Bailiwick, you are encouraged to write to that business in the first instance explaining the situation.
 The financial services business would normally deal with this under their internal complaints policy.
+The Commission expects regulated entities to have satisfactory systems and controls in place to enable them to deal with customer complaints in a thorough and prompt manner.

 How do I make a complaint?

 It is recommended that you put your complaint in writing, to ensure that there is a record of the communication between you and the financial services business.
-When making a complaint, ensure you provide as much information as possible, including copies of any documents as evidence of the origin of your complaint with the financial services provider.
+When making a complaint, ensure you provide as much information as possible, including copies of any documents as evidence of the origin of your complaint with the financial services business.

 What should I do if I am unsatisfied with the outcome?